 Negotiability of securities

 Shares and units must be freely transferable.
-Selling restrictions or lock-ups (for instance, post-IPO management lock-ups) is, however, accepted.18
+Selling restrictions or lock-ups (e.g., post-IPO management lock-ups) are, however, accepted.18

 Number of securities concerned

 The admission application must, in principle, concern all shares and units of the same category issued.19 The only exception to this rule (which does not apply to the LuxSE SOL) relates to large blocks of shares that are designed to maintain control of the company, or that are not tradable during a determined period in accordance with agreements, provided that the public is informed of these situations and that there is no risk of these situations causing any prejudice to the holders of the shares for which admission to the official list is being applied.